top of page

 Filter By Location

-Since genealogy research relies on location-based investigations, start by filtering down to a narrow region and then expand out.
+Since genealogy research relies on location-based investigations, it starts by filtering down to a narrow region and then expanding.

-As you filter the databases, you will discover collections including genealogical recordset, genealogical society publications, county histories, reference guides, indexes to other records, manuscript collections, and more.
+As you filter the databases, you will discover collections such as genealogical record sets, genealogical society publications, county histories, reference guides, indexes to other records, manuscript collections, and more.

 If you are researching the parish of Natchitoches, Louisiana, United States, you will find a collection that you can browse or search.
-I can type in the name Robert Durr and find entries that reference court cases.
+I can type in Robert Durr and find entries referencing court cases.
 You will need to track down those records from the Natchitoches Court House.

-For any location, filter down as far as you can go, then work your way to the largest political region.
+For any location, filter down as far as you can, then work to the largest political region.
 Be mindful of boundary changes.
 You can learn more about the relevant boundary changes for your location using the FamilySearch Wiki.

 Filter By Category

-Each time I talk about the filter by a category, I call it the filter by record type.
+Whenever I talk about the filter by category, I call it the filter by record type.
 Ah well.
 On Ancestry, you'll see the option to filter by type.
-Since some collections are not specific to a narrow location, you may want to filter by record types such as probate or city directories.
+Since some collections are not specific to a narrow location, you can filter by record types such as probate or city directories.

 Screenshot of Ancestry Card Catalog page